 Thank you for your interest in working at the JICC.
 We are currently hiring for the following positions:

-The Japan Information & Culture Center (JICC), Embassy of Japan is seeking unpaid, part- to full-time interns (12-35hrs/week) for Summer 2014.
+The Japan Information & Culture Center (JICC), Embassy of Japan is seeking unpaid, part- to full-time interns (12-35hrs/week) for Spring 2015.
 Internship start/end dates and hours are customized with the academic schedule of the chosen candidate.

 The JICC is a part of the Public Affairs section of the Embassy of Japan in Washington, D.C.
 Our primary role is to promote a better understanding of Japan and Japanese culture by providing a wide range of information and events to the American public, particularly in the Washington, D.C. metropolitan area.
 We strive to build bridges between the two cultures through various activities, such as film screenings, art exhibitions, lectures, an online newsletter, and school programs.
 The JICC is the gateway to connect the American public to Japan and the interns are an integral part of our efforts.